A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: TAVIE-SSG in Action

 \subsection{Bayesian Quantile Regression for U.S. 2000 Census Data}

-The Census 2000 state-level dataset contains demographic and housing records for a $5\%$ sample of the U.S. population.
-In our analysis, the log annual salary is modeled as the response, with demographic attributes (gender, age, race, marital status, and education) serving as predictors.
-The study considers individuals who worked at least $40$ weeks in the previous year and $35$ or more hours per week, yielding a dataset $\mathcal{D}_n := (\mathbf{X}, y)$ with $n=5\times 10^{6}$ and $p=11$~\citep{yang-FastQR-pmlr}.
+The Census 2000 state-level dataset~\citep{yang-FastQR-pmlr} contains demographic records for a $5\%$ sample of the U.S. population.
+We model $\log$ annual salary on the demographic attributes (gender, age, race, marital status, and education), where $n=5\times 10^6$ and $p=11$.